Sarah Aroeste

 Sarah Aroeste is an American singer and composer.
 Her music is often referred to as "feminist Ladino rock."
 She also writes books for children with Sephardic themes.

 Early life

 Aroeste grew up in Princeton, New Jersey.
-Her family roots can be traced to the formerly vibrant Sephardic Jewish community of Monastir (now known as Bitola, North Macedonia) which was almost completely destroyed in the Holocaust.
+Her family roots can be traced to the formerly vibrant Sephardic Jewish community of Monastir (now known as Bitola, North Macedonia, Битола, Македониа) which was almost completely destroyed in the Holocaust.
 Her family immigrated to the United States from Monastir during the Balkan Wars in the early 20th century.

 Aroeste trained in classical opera singing at Westminster Choir College and Yale University.
 She attended the Israel Vocal Arts Institute in 1997, first learning traditional Ladino songs while studying under Nico Castel.

 Career

 Ladino beginnings

 In the late 1990s, Aroeste was working for the Foundation for Jewish Culture in New York, where she created The New Jewish Musics Initiative.
 She was disappointed that, while there was a revival of Ashkenazi klezmer music at that time, there was no similar revival for Sephardic music.
 She started her own Judaeo-Spanish rock band in 2001.
 Born Sarah Silverman, she adopted her mother's maiden name when she began performing as a Ladino musician.
 Aroeste has been at the forefront of the contemporary Ladino music revival ever since.